Capital Campaigns: 11 Steps to Set and Exceed Your Goals

 - Putting names to paper of concrete prospects to provide these gifts.

-After creating this draft of your gift range chart, take a step back and ask your team: does this preliminary capital campaign goal seem within reach?
+After creating this draft of your gift range chart, take a step back and ask your team: does this preliminary goal seem within reach?

 3. Hire a capital campaign consultant.

 One of the biggest mistakes a nonprofit can make when conducting a capital campaign?
 Going it alone.

 No matter how established your organization is, every nonprofit can benefit from partnering with a nonprofit consultant.

 As your team starts laying the foundation for your upcoming campaign, a nonprofit consultant can offer important insight in setting your fundraising goal.